This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions are here to help you visualize how to make buttermilk pie.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Make the crust: Preheat the oven to 350°F (177°C).
+1. Make the shortbread crust: Preheat the oven to 350°F (177°C).
 Mix together butter and sugar in a medium-sized bowl with an electric hand mixer on low speed until well blended.

 2. Add flour, cornstarch, and salt and mix until combined.